munshaw/my-systems-old/Server.md

 ## Backup

-Backup/restore the following directories `/home/pi/html`, `/home/znc-admin/znc/`, plus any other important files in `/home/pi`.
+I created a backup script to put everything that needs to be backed up in `/home/pi`, which is then remotely copied to my pendrive.
+First backup `/home/pi/html`, `/home/znc-admin/.znc/`, plus any other important files in `/home/pi`.

 The Gitea server can be backed up with